RubiyaHud/MyPersonalPortfolio/README.md

-- Typed.js works by attaching to a DOM element, so you'll usually use it in useEffect with a ref.
+- Typed.js works by attaching to a DOM element, so we'll usually use it in `useEffect` with a `ref`.
 Here's a basic example:
   ``` jsx
           // TypedText.jsx
         import React, { useEffect, useRef } from "react";